PMArkive/ClearPendingTitles/README.md

 #ClearPendingTitles

-3DS homebrew that uses am:u to clear the pending title installations for NAND and SD.
+.CIA/.3dsx app that uses am:u to clear pending title installations for NAND and SD.
 Nothing special.

 ## Compilation